 - Db2 can be deployed nearly anywhere.
 There have never been more deployment options for Db2 than there are now.
 Db2 provides the same experience and features across on-premises, hosted, and cloud options so users can leverage existing skills and streamline transitions between ground and cloud.
 Moreover, Db2 can be deployed on a variety of public cloud platforms including IBM Cloud or Amazon Web Services so that you can continue – or begin – your multicloud strategy.

 - Db2 editions are more streamlined and easier to upgrade –With the 11.5 release Db2 is consolidating from 11 distinct editions to three.
 Organizations can start with the free edition, migrate to Db2 Standard Edition, and move to Db2 Advanced Edition should their business grow to need that level of scalability.
 And all three versions use the same code base, so it’s never been easier to move up or down.

-- Growing your hybrid data management architecture is simpler.
-Db2 11.5 is part of a family of hybrid data management products including database, data warehouse, data lake, and fast-data offerings, including both on-premises and cloud options.
-With the IBM Hybrid Data Management Platform, businesses can now add or switch between any of these solutions with a single license to fit their needs at that time.
-This means they can invest in Db2 now without needing to worry how they might grow or evolve in the future.
+- Growing your hybrid data management architecture and AI capabilities is simpler.
+Db2 is part of a family of hybrid data management products including database, data warehouse, data lake, and fast-data offerings, including both on-premises and cloud options.
+With IBM Cloud Pak for Data, businesses can add these as needed within a containerized platform by purchasing additional VPCs.
+Additional capabilities from each rung of the AI ladder like Watson Studio Open Scale can be selected in the same way to help grow AI smoothly within a business.

 - Getting started with Db2 for free has never been easier.
 Anyone wanting to experience Db2 11.5, the AI database, can download and use it at no cost.
 Then you can easily upgrade to Standard and Advanced editions if you need more cores or RAM.